 San Jose del Cabo Aeropuerto, Baja

-Much like the Conquistadors who sailed to the New World, the woman seated beside me came in search of gold – gold liquor from the legendary Baja watering hole “Bibliotheca de Tequila”.
-She readily admits to feeling no restraint whatsoever whenever tequila’s involved.
+Much like the Conquistadors used sailing ships to reach the New World in search of gold, the woman seated beside me on the plane came searching as well – only this was for gold liquor from the legendary Baja watering hole “Bibliotheca de Tequila”.
+She readily admitted to feeling no restraint whatsoever whenever tequila’s involved.

 However, my quest is different but also satisfies an obsession.
 I came to circumnavigate the southern peninsula by car, chasing the Baja of generations past.

-Even though it’s been years, I too feel little restraint.
+Even though it’s been years since I last visited, I too feel little restraint.

 Still Baja, After All These Years?